 Social Security and Medicare tax rates

-To find out how much FICA tax to pay, let’s break it down into two parts: Social Security and Medicare taxes.
+To know how much FICA tax to pay or withhold, break it down into the two parts of the tax: Social Security and Medicare.

 Self-employment tax rate